Guy-Cohen1/VHDL-projects/README.md

-# CPU and Hardware Accelerators
+# CPU and Hardware Accelerators (Final grade of the lab: 98)

 This repository contains modules for CPUs and hardware accelerators, designed and synthesized using VHDL as part of a laboratory course on Intel's Cyclone V FPGA (DE10-Standard Board).
 Each lab focuses on distinct aspects of digital design, progressing from fundamental concepts to advanced implementations like multi-cycle CPU.